 - Lenses for nearsighted prescriptions have a concave curve, meaning they are thinnest at the center of the lens and thickest at the edge.

-For both types of prescriptions, aspheric lenses reduce the curve of the surface, either by minimizing the thickness of the center or the edges of the lens.
+For both types of prescriptions, aspheric lenses vary the curvature of the lens, so it is flatter.
+This results in reduced thickness of the center or edges of the lens.

-- Less bulging of the lens, giving you a sleeker profile
+- Less bulging of the lens at the center or edges, giving you a sleeker profile

 - More frame options for individuals with strong eyeglass prescriptions or reading powers